radareorg/radare.org/gsoc/2018/ideas.md

 Since modern architectures are now enforcing [W^X](https://en.wikipedia.org/wiki/W%5EX), exploiters are using [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming).
 (Un)fortunately, building ROP chain by hand can be tedious, this is why some tools can be used to ease this construction: ImmunityDBG has [mona.py](https://www.corelan.be/index.php/2012/12/31/jingle-bofs-jingle-rops-sploiting-all-the-things-with-mona-v2/), there is also [ROPgadget](http://www.shell-storm.org/project/ROPgadget/) and [dropper](https://github.com/rizlik/dropper).
 It's a shame that despite having [ESIL](https://github.com/radare/radare2/wiki/ESIL), radare2 doesn't have something similar yet.
 One of the possible solutions would be to build an external plugin or tool which will reuse power of libr and ragg2.
 Moreover it makes sense to think about SROP, COOP and BROP support.

 ### Task
 1. Implement a "classic" (`/bin/sh` for example) ropchain as a proof-of-concept, like what [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) does.
-This can be done is almost any language, thanks to the bindings/r2pipe.
+This can be done in almost any language, thanks to the bindings/r2pipe.
 2. Caching ROP gadgets in SDB, for quicker retrieval
 3. Implement a ropchain syntax parser that uses ragg2, or something like:
 ```